 Lindsay S. See, Commissioner of Federal Energy Regulatory Commission (FERC)

-The lowest price for a gallon of midgrade gas in Marion County during the week ending Feb.
-28 was $3.07, according to customer reports to GasBuddy.
+The cheapest per-gallon price for premium gas in Marion County during the week ending May 2 was $4.05 per gallon.

-Lowest regular gas price in Marion County available at $2.69 per gallon in week ending Feb.
-28
+Lowest midgrade gas price in Marion County hits $3.85 for week ending May 2

 Trending